flonatel/libdontdie/README.md

   that are not specified are used from the system.

 ## Example
-In the java directory there is a simple echo client.
-To compile it run
+In the 'test/java' directory there is a simple echo client.
+To compile it execute:

 ```bash
 javac EchoClient.java